Opel GT

-The Opel GT is a front-engine, rear-drive two-seat sports car manufactured and marketed by Opel in two generations — separated by a 34-year hiatus.
+The Opel GT is a front-engine, rear-drive two-seat sports car manufactured and marketed by Opel in two generations separated by a 34-year hiatus.

 The first generation Opel GT (1968–1973) debuted as a styling exercise in 1965 at the Paris and Frankfurt motor shows.
 The production vehicle used mechanical components from the contemporary Opel Kadett B and two-door hard top bodywork by French contractor Brissonneau & Lotz.
 The styling of the GT was often cited as similar to the 1968 Chevrolet Corvette which went on sale in September 1967.

-Opel marketed a second generation GT (2007-2009) as a rebadged variant of the Saturn Sky two-seater convertible (which was based on the Pontiac Solstice), manufactured in Wilmington, Delaware, USA.
+Opel marketed a second generation GT (2007–2009) as a rebadged variant of the Saturn Sky two-seater convertible (which was based on the Pontiac Solstice), manufactured in Wilmington, Delaware, USA.

 In 2016, Opel introduced the GT Concept at the 2016 Geneva Motor Show as a lightweight, turbocharged, rear-wheel drive two-seater.

 GT (1968–1973)

 The Opel GT was equipped with a base 1.1 L OHV inline-four engine, which produced 67 hp (SAE) at 6,000 rpm.
 However, most buyers chose an optional 1.9 L camshaft in head engine, which produced 102 hp (SAE) at 5200 to 5400 rpm.
 Some of the early 1968 models also came with a slightly higher compression "H" code cylinder head.
 In 1971, due to emissions regulations, Opel reduced the compression ratio of the 1.9 L engine used in the US and output fell to 83 hp (SAE).
-There was also a GT/J model, which was a less expensive version of the 1900-engined GT which was sold only in Europe.
-Standard transmission was a manual four-speed.
+There was also a GT/J model, which was a less expensive version of the 1.9 L GT that lacked nearly all chrome parts and offered fewer standard features, sold only in Europe.
+The base transmission was a four-speed manual.
 A three-speed automatic was available with the 1.9 L engine.
 The model run of the Opel GT was from 1968 to 1973.

-The Opel GT uses a steel unibody and a front mid-engined, rear-wheel drive layout.
+The Opel GT has a steel unibody chassis and a front mid-engined, rear-wheel drive layout.
 The engine is mounted far back in the chassis to improve weight distribution.
-Front suspension consists of upper A-arms and a lower transverse leaf spring — aside from the Opel's styling, the unusual use of a transverse leaf-spring in the suspension was another remarkable commonality with Chevrolet's Corvette.
+Front suspension consists of upper A-arms and a lower transverse leaf spring.
 A live axle and coil springs are used in the rear.
 The power-assisted braking system uses discs in the front, drums in the rear.
 Steering is unassisted.

-One unusual feature of the Opel GT is the operation of the pop-up headlights.
+One unusual feature of the Opel GT is the operation of the hidden headlamps.
 They are manually operated, by way of a large lever along the center console next to the shifter.
-Unlike most pop-up headlights, they both rotate in the same direction (counterclockwise from inside the car) about a longitudinal axis.
+Unlike pop-up headlights, they both rotate in the same direction (counterclockwise from inside the car) about a longitudinal axis.